THE TWELVE CAESARS BY SUETONIUS

 The Latin word “paedagogia” adds that these freeborn boys were in a paedagogium, a training-school for pages.
 Williams, op. cit. p.
 356 says “the phrase ‘ingenuorum paedagogia’ suggests an establishment at which freeborn youth were treated like slaves, perhaps a brothel.”

 Cassius Dio, Roman History LXII 28 places this marriage among the events of AD 67.
-Despite the theatrical behaviour, for which Nero was famous, Sporus was not his wife in a legal or formal sense.
+Despite the theatrical behaviour, for which Nero was famous, Sporus was not his wife in a legal sense.
 Romans were legally monogamous and even emperors had to divorce an existing wife in order to marry another, yet Nero’s third wife, Statilia Messalina, retained her position and appeared on coins.

 Nero’s mother.